madisonmiketa/academic-kickstart-Sep19/content/project/Drea Lab.md

 weight = 5

 # Project summary to display on homepage.
 summary = "*Research Assistant*.
 2011-2012.
+Hormones, olfactory cues, and female dominance in lemurs"
-Collected data from behavioral studies examining the effects of hormones, olfactory cues, and female dominance in several species of Eulemur."
+# Collected data from behavioral studies examining the effects of hormones, olfactory cues, and female dominance in several species of Eulemur.

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "Duke.jpg"